Stories

 How to Create a Santa Maria Style Feast: Tailgating Edition

-What exactly is Santa Maria-style grilling?
-It’s a traditional barbecue method from California's Central Coast, involving cooking meat over an open flame using red oak wood.
-Grilling is done on an adjustable grill, which allows the meat to be raised or lowered over the coals for precise heat control and smoky flavor.
-This way of grilling dates back to the mid-1800s, and it really hasn’t changed much over the past 175-odd years.
+What exactly is Santa Maria–style grilling?
+It’s a traditional barbecue method from California's Central Coast that involves cooking meat over an open flame using red oak wood.
+The grill is adjustable, allowing the meat to be raised or lowered over the coals for precise heat control and smoky flavor.
+This style of grilling dates back to the mid-1800s and has changed very little over the past 175 years.

 Here’s how to host a Santa Maria-style barbeque for your next tailgate: